kennethormandy/hb-csszengarden/README.md

 Harp Boilerplate for CSS Zen Garden
 ===================================

-This is a boilerplate for creating CSS Zen Garden submissions with Harp.
+This is a boilerplate for creating CSS Zen Garden submissions using Harp.
 To learn more about how to use Harp, visit the [Harp docs](http://harpjs.com).

-Comprehensive instructions on compiling for CSS Zen Garden are forthcoming, but it should be similar to [using Harp on GitHub Pages](http://harpjs.com/docs/deployment/github-pages)
+Use `harp compile` or view source to get the CSS file.
+More comprehensive instructions on the best practice for this will be added.